dkliachkovski/AI_Captcha/README.md

 <br/>
 <br/>

-The practical usage of our solution would be very much appreciated by institutions <br/>
-such as museums or high class companies focused on integrate of Customer Experience.
+...The practical usage of our solution would be very much appreciated by institutions <br/>.. such as museums or high class companies focused on integrate of Customer Experience.

 <br/>